phanikanthranga/MakeSpace/README.md

 # MakeSpace

-Book a storage space on www.makespace.com
+Book a physical storage space on www.makespace.com